AWegnerGitHub/awegnergithub.github.io-content/2018_11_15_autobuilding_this_blog.md

 three years, except to fix a plugin that had broken.

 I had Pelican pinned to an old version that I hadn't used in over a year and I was missing dependencies that the Pelican plugins required.
-This took a lot more time to hunt down than I expected, and it's entire my fault for not keeping this updated over the years.
+This took a lot more time to hunt down than I expected, and it's entirely my fault for not keeping this updated over the years.
 Fortunately, with the setup, I have to keep this updated or the site won't generate correctly.

 ### Generated Content